Stefan Starzyński: Legacy and remembrance

 After the war the rebuilt Warszawa II radio station was named after him.
 Currently there are several monuments to Starzyński in Warsaw as well as a street and several schools named after him.
 His September 1939 radio broadcasts are now considered to be a part of popular culture in Poland.
 Starzyński's quiet, hoarsened voice and the texts of his speeches are nowadays easily recognizable by most Varsovians.
-In 2003 the readers of news papers and the spectators of the Warsaw branch of the public television elected Starzyński as the Varsovian of the Century by a huge majority of votes.
+In 2003 the readers of newspapers and viewers of the Warsaw branch of the public television elected Starzyński as the Varsovian of the Century by a huge majority of votes.

 In 1978 his popularized story was filmed by Andrzej Trzos-Rastawiecki in his movie Gdziekolwiek jesteś, panie prezydencie (Wherever You Are, Mr. Mayor).